Rosita311/portfolio/README.md

 I made the contactpage.
 I copied the header, the footer and one section from the homepage and I changed the content.
 This is the first time I am building a website with more than one page.

 ### Style the content (start 11/6/2021)
+Styling two pages with one css file is harder than I thought.
+The first section on the homepage has the same layout as the contact page and still the picture won't move next to the text.

+And I messed up the columns for the projects section.
+[Now I have found something that should work.](https://dev.to/drews256/ridiculously-easy-row-and-column-layouts-with-flexbox-1k01)

+And all the tags and curly brackets in VS code are confusing me.
+I can't keep them apart anymore.

 ### Make it interactive (start 14/6/2021)